joseferben/pocketbase-queue/README.md

 - I easily reached 50-60 tasks per second with 4 concurrent workers and a local PocketBase instance
 - Make sure to run the workers as close as possible to the PocketBase instance to reduce latency
-- Failed tasks are kept with the error message for 7 days, use `failedTaskTtl` to configure this
+- Failed tasks are stored with the error message for 7 days, use `failedTaskTtl` to configure this setting in milliseconds